 Please CLICK HERE for Costs and Dates.

-(For a list of what’s included with the J-Term Traveling Seminar program, please click here.)
+(For a list of what’s included with the January Term Traveling Seminar program, please click here.)

-- AIRPORT PICK-UP at Marseilles (MRS) airport for students who arrive on the official arrival date by the designated time.
+- AIRPORT PICK-UP: Group ground transportation is provided from Marseilles (MRS) airport for students who arrive on the official arrival date, by the designated time.